Estimating spatially varying health effects of wildland fire smoke using mobile health data: Simulation study

 We evaluate the finite-sample performance of the proposed estimator on simulated datasets to evaluate the double robustness property.
 We first consider the simpler case without non-responses in Section \ref{subsec:without-non-response} and then consider the case with non-responses in Section \ref{subsec:With-informative-nonresponse} to mimic the Smoke Sense data.
+All codes are parallelized and executed on a computer with Intel(R) Core(TM) i7-8565U CPU, 16 RAM computer.
+The proposed geographically weighted estimation takes approximately $8$ hours when evaluated on a $10\times 10$ grid of spatial locations for one replicated dataset in our simulation study.